Francis Lelo

 Francis K. Lelo is a Kenyan academic, researcher and academic administrator.
-He is the associate professor of Environmental Studies at Egerton University.
+He is an associate professor of Environmental Studies at Egerton University.
 He has also served as the vice chancellor Laikipia University and as ag.
-Prior to that, he was a principal at Kisii University College.
-He is an expert in community mobilization and is well known for his efforts in environmental conservation.
+Prior to that, he was a principal at Kisii University College (South-Western Kenya).
+Francis K. Lelo is an expert in community mobilization and is well known for his efforts in environmental conservation.